solo-io/gloo/docs/content/guides/graphql/resolver_config.md

         ...
 ```

-## Executor configuration for existing GraphQL API upstreams
+## Remote executor configuration for existing GraphQL server upstreams

+{{% notice note %}}
+Remote execution is supported only in versions 1.14.0 and later.
+{{% /notice %}}

-When your upstream service is already a GraphQL API, use a `remote` executor in the corresponding `GraphQLApi` resource.
-The remote executor tells the `GraphQLApi` to use the resolver in the upstream to resolve requests.
+When your upstream service is already a GraphQL server that includes its own resolvers, use a `remote` executor in the corresponding `GraphQLApi` resource.
+The remote executor tells the `GraphQLApi` to use the resolver in the upstream to resolve requests for remote execution.
 You do not need to define another resolver within the `GraphQLApi`.

 ```yaml
 ...